LucasPennice/SwiftUI-Skill-Trees/README.md

 Created Skill Trees, a gamified goal-tracking app initially built in SwiftUI for better iOS performance.
 Implemented custom hierarchical and radial layouts inspired by Reingold–Tilford and Sugiyama algorithms.
-Backend in ExpressJS with RevenueCat, SendGrid, and automated surveys.
-Reached 1,700+ users on Android.
+Backend in ExpressJS with RevenueCat, SendGrid, and automated surveys